kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.0.11 ~ 2013-10-19`: set the context in all click events so that `this` now refers to your clndr instance! `this` is also bound to the clndr instance in the `render` function.
+Added the class `past` to all days before today.

 `v1.0.10 ~ 2013-10-16`: fixed a nasty bug where events weren't getting passed into click handlers. this bug was introduced with `v1.0.8`!
 Please update.

 `v1.0.9 ~ 2013-10-16`: Fixed an i18n bug where the days of the week would start on a Monday correctly, but the calendar grid would still start as if the first day of the week was Sunday.
 This fix correctly uses moment.js's current settings to determine the first day of the week.
 If you are planning to use CLNDR in multiple languages, update to this version!